-Condoleezza Rice is currently the Denning Professor in Global Business and the Economy at the Stanford Graduate School of Business; the Thomas and Barbara Stephenson Senior Fellow on Public Policy at the Hoover Institution; and a professor of Political Science at Stanford University.
-She's also a founding partner of RiceHadleyGates.
-From January 2005 to 2009, Secretary Rice served as 66th Secretary of State of the United States.
-Secretary Rice also served as President George W. Bush’s National Security Advisor from January 2001 to 2005.
-She served as Stanford University’s Provost from 1993-1999.
-From 1989 through March 1991, Secretary Rice served on President George H.W.
+Condoleezza Rice is the Tad and Dianne Taube Director of the Hoover Institution and a senior fellow.
+In addition, she is a founding partner of Rice, Hadley, Gates & Manuel LLC, an international strategic consulting firm.
+From January 2005 to 2009, Secretary Rice served as the sixty-sixth secretary of state of the United States.
+Rice also served as President George W. Bush’s National Security Advisor from January 2001 to 2005.
+She served as Stanford University’s provost from 1993 to 1999.
+From 1989 to March 1991, Rice served on President George H.W.
 Bush’s NSC staff.
 She served as Director; Senior Director of Soviet and East European Affairs; and, Special Assistant to the President for National Security Affairs.
 She's authored and coauthored numerous books, including three bestsellers, Democracy: Stories from the Long Road to Freedom; No Higher Honor: A Memoir of My Years in Washington; and Extraordinary, Ordinary People: A Memoir of Family.
-She currently serves on the boards of Dropbox, C3 and Makena Capital.
-In addition, she's vice chair of the board of governors of the Boys and Girls Clubs of America and a trustee of the Aspen Institute.
-Born in Birmingham, AL, Secretary Rice earned her bachelor's degree in political science from the University of Denver; her master’s from the University of Notre Dame; and her Ph.D. from the Graduate School of International Studies at the University of Denver.
-She is co-chair of the Aspen Strategy Group.
+Rice currently serves on the board of Dropbox, C3, and Makena Capital.
+In addition, she is a member of the boards of the George W. Bush Institute, the Commonwealth Club, the Aspen Institute, and the Boys and Girls Clubs of America.
+Previously, Rice served on various additional boards, including those of KiOR, Inc.; the Chevron Corporation; the Charles Schwab Corporation; the Transamerica Corporation; the Hewlett-Packard Company; the University of Notre Dame; the John F. Kennedy Center for the Performing Arts; and the San Francisco Symphony Board of Governors.